diegohxs/sermaluc-evaluacion/ARQUITECTURE.md

 | HTTP Status | message
 |-------------|--------------------------
-| 403         |  El correo ya se encuentra registrado
+| 403         |  The email is already registered
-| 403         |  El password no cumple con el formato
+| 403         |  The password does not comply with the format